Charlene999/CEN3031-Destiny-Finder/Sprint-3-Reflections/Sprint3.md

 ### Frontend Accomplishments

 For this sprint, the frontend team added the ability to choose a character's class to the create a character and view all characters forms.
+The ability for a user to update character information was also added, so a user could view and then edit their characters.
 The ability to view, add, and remove spells and items from individuals characters to the application was also added.
 A profile information view on the /profile page was implemented this sprint.
 Under the user's profile information, a dropdown box was added where a user may select a profile field to edit.
 The user may edit their name, email, or password, but not their username.

 A significant change to the application was the addition of input validation to most of the user input forms.
 Specifically, the signup, login, user profile edit, create a new character and view all characters pages have all gained various validation rules that prevent a user from submitting invalid forms.
 For example, when creating a new account on signup, the name field is limited to only capital or lowercase letters or spaces, a minimum of 4 characters, and no more than 30 characters.